 Engage with your virtual peers or PLN (professional learning network).
 Read more about the what, why, and how of your PLN here.

 Next, let's chat about gaining classroom experience.
-As a freshman, you may have classes related to education or you may not.
+As a freshman, you may have education-related classes, or you may not.
 But don't let that hold you back!
-Get the clearances that you require to get into schools and start observing even if you don't have a class requiring it...
+Get the clearances you require to get into schools and start observing even if you don't have a class requiring it...
 YET!
-The more experience you can get with children the better.
+The more experience you can get with children, the better.
 You may want to volunteer at the library or lead a children's message at church.
-Try to see teachers in action in their classrooms it will really open up your eyes to see that teaching is more than delivering content.
-In addition gain experiences in a variety of teaching settings and environments.
+Try to see teachers in action in their classrooms.
+It will open your eyes to see that teaching is more than delivering content.
+In addition, gain experience in a variety of teaching settings and environments.
 You never know what you are drawn to unless you check it out!
 Get out there and have fun!

-Alright, ed major, you are inspired by your WHY and your professional accounts have been created.
+Alright, ed major, you are inspired by your WHY, and your professional accounts have been created.
 You are engaging with your PLN.
-Get your complete list of freshman education major tips in the soon to be published EduMagic Planner.
+Get your complete list of freshman education tips in the soon-to-be-published EduMagic Planner.
 Sign up here to get all the details about its release.
 In the meantime, check out the Elementary Teacher Education Survival Guide.